 department of consumer sciences

 The Consumer Sciences curriculum allows students to select a concentration in either family financial planning and counseling or consumer affairs.
 Both options provide tremendous job opportunities for consumer-oriented professionals.
+We also offer minors in conflict resolution, consumer sciences, digital consumer engagement and personal finance.

 A master of science degree is offered through the College of Human Environmental Sciences where students may specialize in the Consumer Sciences (CSM) program.
 Six options are available for graduate work in CSM: Consumer Economics (thesis option), General Human Environmental Sciences with specialization in Family Financial Planning and Counseling (non-thesis option), General Human Environmental Sciences with graduate certificate in Consumer Conflict Management, Negotiation, and Mediation, General Human Environmental Sciences with specialization in Consumer Quality Management, General Human Environmental Sciences with specialization in Interactive Technology, and General Human Environmental Sciences with specialization in Sports Business Management.
 More information can be found at Graduate Required Courses.